yudintsevegor/FoPSchedule/readme.md

 # How to launch it on local machine?
 Firstly, you need to install mysql DB.
 Secondly, using `/Parsing`, launch `sh Parsing.sh`.
 Thirdly, using `/WebApp`, launch `sh WebApp.sh`, after you can use `localhost:8080` for using application.
 If you want to check correctness of my parsing, you can use `/Shedule`, launch `Shedule.sh`for console-representation.

-# Using the applifiaction with web-connection.
+# Using the application with web-connection.
 [Click it](https://fopschedule.herokuapp.com).
 For deployment, i used [Heroku](https://heroku.com) with [ClearDB](https://www.cleardb.com).